Olympics Logo

 Meaning and History

 It was not until 1894 that the multi-sport events were restored, although there had been other attempts to bring them back.
 Gradually, the competition was divided into two seasons because it was impossible to show winter sports in the summer.
 As it developed, the Olympics had its symbols, including talismans, slogans, and hymns.
-One symbol was an emblem with the image of five rings.
+One symbol was an emblem featuring five rings.
 It is still used today, decorating the flag since 1913.

 What is Olympics?

-These are international sports games that have existed since the 19th century.
-They have their scheme and frequency – once every four years.
-The first competitions took place in Greece (in 1896), more recently in Japan (in 2021).
+These international sports events have existed since the 19th century.
+They have their scheme and frequency, which occur once every four years.
+The first competitions took place in Greece (in 1896) and, more recently, in Japan (in 2021).

 1913 – 1986

-Almost all the symbols of the games were invented by Pierre de Coubertin, the creator of the International Olympic Committee.
+Almost all the games’ symbols were created by Pierre de Coubertin, the founder of the International Olympic Committee.
 He was an intellectual, historian, and educator.
 Pierre considered physical education the most important thing in schooling, as in Ancient Greece.
 He never managed to introduce his ideas into the French education system, but he revived the Olympics, which he always romanticized.

-As a result, Pierre de Coubertin came up with the famous logo of five interconnected rings of different colors.
+As a result, Pierre de Coubertin created the famous logo of five interconnected rings in different colors.
 They were originally colored green, yellow, red, black, and blue.
 So, the designer tied the flags of competing countries together, taking several colors from each.
-At the same time, the rings corresponded to the continents, which was supposed to show the global nature of the competition.
+At the same time, the rings corresponded to the continent and were intended to highlight the competition’s global nature.

 It was rumored that the five-ringed symbol was of ancient Greek origin.
 Two American TV presenters who came to Delphi and saw similar rings carved in stone at the stadium allowed them in.
 As it turned out, these attributes did not appear under the Greeks, but in 1936, a ceremony of standard-bearers was held in Delphi in honor of the next games.

 When creating the Olympic emblem, Pierre de Coubertin was not inspired by Ancient Greece’s history.
-He made a five-ring symbol similar to the USFSA logo, featuring two red and blue intertwined rings.
+He created a five-ring symbol similar to the USFSA logo, featuring two intertwined red and blue rings.
 The Olympic Games flag officially debuted in 1920 in the Belgian city of Antwerp.
-Due to the lack of standardization, the pattern could change in the rows’ height and density and the lines’ width.
+Due to the lack of standardization, the pattern could change in the rows’ height and density, and the lines’ width.
 The final version was adopted in 1957.
-It was approved by the members of the IOC based on the most successful modification of the original, in their opinion.
+The IOC members approved it as the most successful modification of the original.

 1986 – 2010